 Rupert Enticknap is one of Britain’s leading young countertenors.
 He has performed with renown Early Music ensembles and conductors and also brings along a great passion for modern and contemporary music repertoire.

 In 2017, he made his debut at the Glyndebourne Opera Festival in the role of Rosencrantz in Brett Dean’s celebrated Hamlet-premiere alongside Barbara Hannigan which has been chosen as best world premiere by the International Opera Awards 2018.
 The DVD-production received the Gramophone Classical Music Award 2019.
-He also sang the title role of Philip Glass’s Akhnaten at the MITO Settembre Musica Festival 2015, the European in Maurizio Kagel’s Mare Nostrum at the Wiener Kammeroper in 2014 and the world premiere of Max Richter’s Sum for The Royal Opera House, Covent Garden and the Mystery Man in Olga Neuwirth’s The Lost Highway at the Oper Frankfurt.
+He also sang the title role of Philip Glass’s Akhnaten at the MITO Settembre Musica Festival 2015, the European in Maurizio Kagel’s Mare Nostrum at the Wiener Kammeroper in 2014, the world premiere of Max Richter’s Sum for The Royal Opera House, Covent Garden and the Mystery Man in Olga Neuwirth’s The Lost Highway at the Oper Frankfurt.

 In 2019, he made his debuts at the Opéra national du Rhin Strasbourg, Opéra national de Lorraine Nancy, the Opéra Royal Versailles and at the Kölner Philharmonie in Giovanni Legrenzi’s La Divisione del Mondo.
-Recent opera engagements led him to the Frankfurt Opera (Valentiniano in Gluck’s Ezio), the Berliner Staatsoper (Giove/Coralto in Steffani’s Amor Vien Dal Destino), the Théâtre de la Monnaie Brussels (Caverna in Gassmann’s L’Opera Seria), the Staatstheater Darmstadt (Pisandro in Monteverdi’s Il ritorno d’ Ulisse in patria), Georg Caspar Schürmann’s Die getreue Alceste at the Winter in Schwetzingen and to the Shakespeare’s Globe London/ROH (Olindus/Cupid in Cavalli’s L’Ormindo).
-As a company member of the Junges Ensemble des Theater an der Wien his roles included Mirteo in Vinci/Handel’s Semiramide, and the title roles in Handel’s Orlando and Radamisto with René Jacobs and the Freiburg Baroque Orchestra.
+Recent opera engagements led him to the Oper Frankfurt (Gluck’s Ezio), the Staatsoper Berlin (Steffani’s Amor Vien Dal Destino), the Théâtre de la Monnaie Brussels (Gassmann’s L’Opera Seria), the Staatstheater Darmstadt (Monteverdi’s Il ritorno d’ Ulisse in patria), Georg Caspar Schürmann’s Die getreue Alceste at the Winter in Schwetzingen and to the Shakespeare’s Globe London/ROH (Cavalli’s L’Ormindo).
+As a company member of the Junges Ensemble des Theater an der Wien his roles included Mirteo in Vinci/Handel’s Semiramide, and the title roles in Handel’s Orlando and Radamisto (with René Jacobs and the Freiburg Baroque Orchestra).

-Rupert Enticknap has been invited to the Olavsfest Trondheim with the Trondheim Sympony Orchestra (MacMillan’s A European Requiem), the Kilkenny Festival (Handel’s Giulio Cesare), the Brighton Festival and St John’s Smith Square (Sorceress in Purcell’s Dido and Aeneas), the Buxton Festival (title role in Handel’s Tamerlano), the London Handel Festival (title role in Riccardo Primo, Unulfo in Rodelinda, Olindo in Opera Settecento’s modern revival of the Handel/Vinci pasticcio Elpidia), the Innsbruck Festival of Early Music (Ottone in Monteverdi’s L’incoronazione di Poppea) and Classical Opera London (Ascalax in Telemann’s Orpheus).
+Rupert Enticknap has been invited to the Olavsfest Trondheim with the Trondheim Sympony Orchestra (MacMillan’s A European Requiem), the Kilkenny Festival (Handel’s Giulio Cesare), the Brighton Festival and St John’s Smith Square (Purcell’s Dido and Aeneas), the Buxton Festival (Handel’s Tamerlano), the London Handel Festival (Riccardo Primo, Rodelinda, Handel/Vinci pasticcio Elpidia), the Innsbruck Festival of Early Music (Monteverdi’s L’incoronazione di Poppea, Cesti‘s La Dori) and Classical Opera London (Telemann’s Orpheus).
 He recently sang the role of Farinelli alongside Oscar-winning actor Mark Rylance in the Olivier Award nominated play Farinelli and the King in London’s West End.

 Opera / Music theatre: